Technofeminism: Overview

 Adding to the print edition, which has been reprinted several times, E-book editions of TechnoFeminism were released in 2013.
 The book has been translated into Spanish as El Tecnofeminismo.

+Academic contexts

+Scholars, such as Lori Beth De Hertogh, Liz Lane, Jessica Oulette, and Angela Haas, have spoken out about the lack of technofeminist scholarship, especially in the context of overarching technological research.
+Caroline Bassett, Professor of Digital Humanities at the University of Cambridge, has also written on technofeminism and automation, highlighting its under-appreciated relevance to debates on artificial intelligence and digital culture.